sourcebots/docs/content/kit/servo-assembly/GPIO.md

 title: GPIO
 ---

 The Arduino allows you to connect your kit to your own electronics.
-It has 14 digital I/O pins, and 6 analogue.
+It has fourteen digital I/O pins, and six analogue.
 The analogue pins can read an analogue signal from 0 to 5V.
 The board also has a couple of ground pins, as well as some pins fixed at 3.3V and 5V output.

 The pin layout of the servo assembly is the same as an Arduino Uno.